 For tourists that haven't had the opportunity to visit the island, how would you differentiate Hvar from the northen or middle islands?
 What's unique about Hvar?

-Hvar is the oldest island in the country, we
+Hvar is the oldest island in the country, we luxury island in Croatia built the town of Stari Grad.
+We are also the third longest island in Croatia and we are also known as the most luxurious destination within the country.

-206,734 Hvar per year
+206,734 tourists visit Hvar per year